Cluster automorphism group of braid varieties: Background

 \begin{thm}\cite[Section 3.7]{GLSBS22} The cluster algebra $\mathcal{A}(Q_{u,\bm\beta})$ from an initial quiver $Q_{u,\bm\beta}$ defined above is isomorphic to the coordinate ring of $X_{u,\bm\beta}$. \end{thm}

-\begin{remark} Note that our half arrow configuration in Figure \ref{fig:half arrow config} differs from the half arrow convention in \cite[Section 3.7]{GLSBS22}.
-The arrows are all opposite from that of \cite{GLSBS22}, so one obtains an opposite quiver of that of \cite{GLSBS22}.
-However, it is generally known that an opposite quiver induces an isomorphic cluster algebra, thus the cluster algebra $\mathcal{A}(Q_{u,\bm\beta})$ is still isomorphic to the coordinate ring of $\X$. \end{remark}
+\begin{remark} Note that our half arrow configuration in Figure \ref{fig:half arrow config} is the opposite of the half arrow convention in \cite[Section 3.7]{GLSBS22}.
+However, this does not change the cluster algebra. \end{remark}

 \begin{remark} As in \cite{CGGLSS22}, the quiver $Q_{u,\bm\beta}$ may contain (half) arrows between the frozen vertices.
-Also, one can prove that the number of half arrows between the vertices where at least one vertex is mutable is even.
-Thus the number of arrows between the mutable vertices, or the number of arrows between a mutable vertex and a frozen vertex is an integer. \end{remark}
+However, the number of arrows between the mutable vertices, or the number of arrows between a mutable vertex and a frozen vertex is an integer. \end{remark}